Claim Processed – What Happens Now?

 The settlement amount is different on my invoice to what I’ve received…

 The refund you receive from the bank is made up of two payments; fees that you have paid and interest.
 The interest payment is a financial benefit and money that you have never paid in to the account, therefore, the bank has paid the tax to the HMRC already on this part of the refund.
 This is because many years ago, you were expected to pay the tax on this yourself.
 As people were unaware of this, they were being left with an unexpected bill at the end of the financial year.
 Due to this, the bank pay this fee to HMRC automatically and our invoice is created on the figure before tax is taken.
-If you are not a tax payer you can contact the HMRC on 0300 200 3300.
+If you are not a tax payer you can contact the HMRC on 0300 200 3300 or visit their website.